PUCO Nominating Council seeks applicants for commissioner position

-The Public Utilities Commission of Ohio Nominating Council is seeking applications for the position of commissioner of the Public Utilities Commission of Ohio (PUCO) to fill two vacancies.
-The first is for the unexpired term commencing upon appointment by the governor and ending on April 10, 2020 and the second for the term commencing on April 11, 2017, and ending on April 10, 2022.
-These are full-time positions with a salary range of $73,715 to $180,876.
-The commissioner’s actual salary will be determined by the governor.
+The Public Utilities Commission of Ohio Nominating Council is seeking applications for the position of commissioner of the Public Utilities Commission of Ohio to fill the term commencing on April 11, 2019, and ending on April 10, 2024.
+This is a full-time position with a salary range of $73,715 to $190,486.
+The commissioner's actual salary will be determined by the Governor.
 The normal state of Ohio benefits package will be provided.

-The PUCO is responsible for regulating investor-owned public utilities in the state of Ohio.
-Section 4901.02(D) of the Ohio Revised Code requires that a commissioner have a minimum of three years’ experience in one or more of the following fields: economics, law, finance, accounting, engineering, physical or natural sciences, natural resources or environmental studies.
-No person employed by a public utility subject to regulation by the PUCO or holding stocks or bonds of a regulated public utility may be appointed a commissioner.
+The Public Utilities Commission is responsible for regulating investor-owned public utilities in the state of Ohio.
+Section 4901.02(D) of the Ohio Revised Code requires that a commissioner have a minimum of three years' experience in one or more of the following fields: economics, law, finance, accounting, engineering, physical or natural sciences, natural resources, or environmental studies.
+No person employed by a public utility subject to regulation by the Public Utilities Commission or holding stocks or bonds of a regulated public utility may be appointed a commissioner.
 A commissioner must be a resident of Ohio.

-Résumés shall be sent to: Public Utilities Commission Nominating Council, c/o Public Utilities Commission of Ohio, 180 E. Broad Street, 4th Floor, Columbus, Ohio 43215-3793.
-For further information, contact the Nominating Council coordinator, Donna Pittman, at (614) 387-1005.
+Resumes shall be sent to: Public Utilities Commission Nominating Council, c/o Public Utilities Commission of Ohio, 180 E. Broad Street, 11th Floor, Columbus, Ohio 43215-3793.
+For further information, contact the Nominating Council coordinator, Angela Hawkins, at (614) 466-0122.

-The members of Public Utilities Commission Nominating Council will review the applications and select individuals to be interviewed for the position.
+The members of the Public Utilities Commission Nominating Council will review the applications and select individuals to be interviewed for the position.
 Interested persons may submit comments to the members of the Nominating Council regarding any of the applicants.
 Comments should be submitted to the Nominating Council coordinator.
 Persons interested in receiving a list of the names of persons submitting applications or selected to be interviewed should notify the Nominating Council coordinator at the above address or telephone number.
-The Nominating Council will determine the four most qualified persons for each position and submit those names to Governor John R. Kasich who will then select the commissioner.
+The Nominating Council will determine the four most qualified persons for the position and submit those names to Governor DeWine who will then select the commissioner.

 The Public Utilities Commission of Ohio (PUCO) is the sole agency charged with regulating public utility service.
 The role of the PUCO is to assure all residential, business and industrial consumers have access to adequate, safe and reliable utility services at fair prices while facilitating an environment that provides competitive choices.
 Consumers with utility-related questions or concerns can call the PUCO Call Center at (800) 686-PUCO (7826) and speak with a representative.